pg-support/supt-km/docs/1. FAQs/Products/Hardware/Spark Control X/Specs & 101/Expression Pedal (Spark Control X).md

 # Expression Pedal (Spark Control X)

+The Spark Control X, designed as a versatile controller for guitarists, offers users the convenience of two TRS  input ports dedicated to expression pedals.

+¹ Expression pedal not included.

 When the expression pedal is connected to the Spark Control X, the default parameter it controls is the Volume.

 ### Spark 40/MINI/GO